in-tech-gration/atlas/README.md

   `-v, --variable=` for Values for pattern variables, e.g. `-v=#role:expert -v=#points:30"`

   Atlas uses `-v, --version` for displaying the software version.

+  Also, Atlas goes beyond AI and packs a lot of useful utilities that do not depend on Language Models.

 ## EXAMPLES: